 “Counterfeits” and a Discovery Dispute

-Its “plausible” reasoning for why the bags are fake?
-11 of them came with “serial number labels … for bags that had been stolen in 2012” when an authorized factory of Chanel in Milan was robbed.
-As a result, Chanel states that “the serial numbers were never used in connection with any authorized Chanel-branded product.”
+What was the “plausible” reasoning that Chanel provided as to why the bags are fake?
+11 of them came with “serial number labels … for bags that had been stolen in 2012” when an authorized factory of Chanel in Milan was robbed, and thus, “the serial numbers were never used in connection with any authorized Chanel-branded products.”
+(Counsel for Chanel has since clarified, asserting that bags were not stolen from its Milan factory.
+Instead, authenticity cards were stolen and then paired with counterfeit bags and sold).
 Chanel identified a twelfth bag, one “bearing serial number 10218184,” which it defined as fake, as “the serial number is widely known to be used by counterfeiters and the description of the item that WGACA sold does not comport with the original Chanel item.”
-(WGACA’s description of the bag (‘Lambskin lining replaced in 2004’) is not accurate because the actual genuine bag bearing Chanel Serial No. 10218184 was not produced until 2005,” per Chanel).
+WGACA’s description of the bag – “Lambskin lining replaced in 2004” – is not accurate because the actual genuine bag bearing Chanel Serial No. 10218184 was not produced until 2005,” per Chanel.

 Another group of bags – some 51 that WGACA had sold or offered for sale – are also counterfeits, according to Chanel, because, as its records indicate, the bags “were never received by Chanel for quality control and approval.”
-These bags were never “approved by Chanel or authorized for sale by Chanel,” nor were they “actually sold by Chanel or any of its authorized retailers.”
+To be exact, Chanel says the these bags were never “approved by Chanel or authorized for sale by Chanel,” nor were they “actually sold by Chanel or any of its authorized retailers.”

-WGACA takes issue with both groups of bags, claiming in regards to the stolen materials that “Chanel has never warned anyone that there is a cache of allegedly stolen serial numbers or bags from an authorized factory [out there],” and if there were, “surely [Chanel] would have sought to identify the counterfeiters and track down the ‘fake’ merchandise.”
+WGACA takes issue with Chanel’s arguments in connection with both groups of bags.
+In regards to the bags allegedly containing stolen materials, WGACA claims that “Chanel has never warned anyone that there is a cache of allegedly stolen serial numbers or bags from an authorized factory [out there],” and if there were, “surely [Chanel] would have sought to identify the counterfeiters and track down the ‘fake’ merchandise.”

 In terms of the 51 bags that Chanel claims are counterfeit because they were not quality-checked, authorized, or sold by Chanel, WGACA calls foul, arguing that a “Chanel bag made by an authorized factory does not morph into a counterfeit simply because the factory does not follow some element of a designated protocol.”
 In that same vein, WGACA asserts that such a claimis “hardly one that speaks to counterfeiting.”